 information about clients: IP address, host name, and error

-information.
-The server uses this cache for nonlocal TCP
+The server uses the host cache only for nonlocal TCP

 connections.
 It does not use the cache for TCP connections